binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    Count this cost before signing up to the CSP

 9. Are you ISO/IEC 27001:2013 Certified?
 If so, what is within its scope?

+   AWS has a list of their [compliance certificates](https://pages.awscloud.com/compliance-contact-us.html)

 10. Do you allow your customers to carry out regular penetration testing of production and/or test environments, also allowing the network to be in-scope?